 That would be more realistic wouldn’t it lol, I’ll do some testing with the autopilot.

 We’re hammering out the learning process, but it would be something like this:

 - Find and read an extremely boring book on basic flight operations, which would give you the UNTRAINED_PILOT trait.

 - Find and read another extremely boring book that would be the manual for the specific aircraft you want to fly.

 - Get in aircraft, start it up, take off.

 - After somewhere between 1 minute and 4-6 hours of flight time, encounter one of the many, many ways to kill yourself as an untrained pilot, fail to recover from it successfully, and crash land.
-If you’re lucky, you crash slowly that your injuries are survivable, but your aircraft is scrapped.
+If you’re lucky, you crash at a slow enough groundspeed that your injuries are survivable, but your aircraft is scrapped.

 - Repeat steps 2-4 until you have 25-30 hours of flight time, at which point you get the TRAINED_PILOT trait and can fly more or less safely.

 Also, if at any point during the safe training experience, you take your aircraft up during the rain, you crash and probably die.

 It is possible to teach yourself to fly - obviously, all the early aircraft pioneers did it - but it is extremely risky and you will crash repeatedly in the process.
 If you’re lucky, none of the crashes will be fatal.
 It helps if you fly some extremely low powered biplane with a stall speed of about 15 mph, instead of some overmuscled AH-64 military helicopter that routinely kills trained pilots in peacetime.